tswow/tswow-wiki-0.13/_documentation/compiling.md

     - This download is expected to take some time.

-2. Open `source/build.yaml`.
+2. Copy `source/build.default.yaml` to `source/build.yaml` and open it.
 Here you can configure where tswow should place `build` and `install` directories.

     - <span>**Do not set `install` to point at your normal TSWoW installation unless you know what you're doing, it will frequently flush out all your settings and modules!**</span>